jlr7245/ada-quotes-api/README.md

 No keys are needed to access this API.

+(Note: This is being used for student exercises & so on, so there may be some... unusual... quotes in the database from time to time.)

 ## Endpoints

 The API has two main endpoints: `/api/quotes` and `/api/categories`.
 Here are some sample calls from each and their responses.